TheLope/clue-tags/docs/items/index.md

-# Item Tags
+# Clue Details

 All clue tiers **except beginner and master** have unique item IDs for each clue step

-This allows us to provide hints on the clue scroll item **without requiring players to open the clue**
+This allows us to provide hints **without requiring players to open the clue**

 ## How To

-Requires the [Custom Item Tags](https://runelite.net/plugin-hub/show/custom-item-tags) RuneLite plugin
+Requires the [Clue Details](https://runelite.net/plugin-hub/show/clue-details) RuneLite plugin

 To import:

-- Copy contents of one of the provided item tags to your clipboard
+- Copy contents of one of the provided clue descriptions lists to your clipboard
-- Paste into the *Custom Tags* section in the plugin configuration
+- Import via right-clicking the *Clue Details* text at the top of the sidebar configuration

 ![Item Tag Config](images/config.png)

-- **Note**: To use multiple sets of tags at once, paste the next set of tags on a **new line**

-You should now see a tag on your clue item
+You should now see a new infobox with the clue description for clues in your inventory

 ![Item Tag Example](images/example.png)

+- Use alt to move the text to your desired location

 ## Tags